Fitch Affirms Ukraine at 'B-'; Outlook Stable

 Fitch's proprietary SRM assigns Ukraine a score equivalent to a rating of 'CCC' on the Long-Term FC IDR scale.

-Fitch's sovereign rating committee adjusted the output from the SRM to arrive at the final LT FC IDR by applying its QO, relative to rated peers, as follows:
+Fitch's sovereign rating committee adjusted the output from the SRM to arrive at the final Long-Term Foreign Currency IDR by applying its QO, relative to rated peers, as follows:

-- Macro: +1 notch, to reflect Ukraine's strengthened monetary and exchange rate policy which will support improved macroeconomic performance and domestic confidence.
-Increased exchange rate flexibility allows the economy to absorb shocks without depleting reserves
+Macro: +1 notch, to reflect Ukraine's strengthened monetary and exchange rate policy which will likely support improved macroeconomic performance and domestic confidence.
+Increased exchange rate flexibility allows the economy to absorb shocks without depleting reserves.

 The Stable Outlook reflects Fitch's assessment that upside and downside risks to the rating are currently balanced.
 Nonetheless, the following risk factors could, individually or collectively, trigger negative rating action:

-- Re-emergence of external financing pressures and increased macroeconomic instability, for example stemming from delays to disbursements from, or the collapse of, the IMF programme.
+• Re-emergence of external financing pressures, loss of confidence and increased macroeconomic instability, for example stemming from delays to disbursements from, or the collapse of, the IMF programme.

-The main factors that, individually or collectively, could trigger positive rating action are:
+The following risk factors could individually or collectively, trigger positive rating action: